Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint B/us_g007/readme.md

 ## 5. Implementation

-(TODO: highlight main parts from design to implementation)

-(TODO: list main commits)
+Implementing flow of validating email, password, generating a user session token and keeping it for session usage. <br>
+It was required to develop a special authorization process for the backoffice app. <br>
+Every session requires a logout feature to force it whenever the app closes. <br>

+> Commit list (descending)
+>
+> 9e393327887565f00cd92c5e1daab4133ee1972a
+> 283325730af566f0cb9d51291e169a4352cb37ea
+> 00f9367bc1644c49ba1fa7a5ab8e155c9ed5d9ad

 ## 6. Integration/Demonstration

-Authentication occurs at every session start for the three apps (main file).
+Authentication occurs at every session start for the three apps (main file). <br>
-A session user token will be held and used by all functionalities, to validate function access whenever needed.
+A session user token will be held and used by all functionalities, to validate function access whenever needed. <br>
-This token is deleted whenever the session ends.
+This token is deleted whenever the session ends. <br>

 ## 7. Observations

-Passwords are stored "as is".
+Passwords are stored "as is". <br>
-Further improvement would be to focus on encrypting the password.
+Further improvement would be to focus on encrypting the password. <br>